KomodoPlatform/developer-docs/docs/komodo/using-Key-Value.md

 ## FAQ

 - How much does KV storage cost?
   - You pay a transaction fee depending on both the key **and** value size.
 But it depends on which chain you want to store the kv-entry.
-You can use a Komodo Asset Chain and pay the fee in the Asset Chain's tokens or you can use KV chain and use it there.
-But each assetchain has the KV capability.
+You can use a Komodo Smart Chain and pay the fee in the Smart Chain's tokens or you can use KV chain and use it there.
+But each Smart Chain has the KV capability.
 So you could even use your own chain for it (due to difference in costs).